-The educational ministries major, along with its youth ministries concentration, includes a strong liberal arts foundation plus theoretical and applied studies in religious education, to assist the student in preparing for church or para-church vocations, such as Christian education director, children, youth, or adult education director, or careers in denomination educational programs or publications.
+The educational ministries major, along with its youth ministries concentration, includes a strong liberal arts foundation plus theoretical and applied studies in religious education, to assist the student in preparing for church or para-church vocations such as Christian education director, children, youth, or adult education director, or careers in denomination educational programs or publications.
 The department expects that majors will fully prepare themselves for the above vocations through subsequent graduate programs in a university or seminary.
 To be eligible for TAP, New York state residents must also declare a second major and work toward a BA degree.

+O .

 14 hours in educational ministries:

-EDMN 231 Foundations of Educational Ministry.....
+EDMN 231 Foundations of Educational Ministry3

 EDMN 325 Bible Study and Teaching Methods

-EDMN 330 Christian Development of Children, Youth, and Adults3 EDMN 442 Internship in Educational Ministries
+EDMN 330 Christian Development of Children, Youth, and Adults 3

+EDMN 442 Internship in Educational Ministries3

+EDMN 482 Senior Capstone: Seminar in Educational Ministries2

-6 hours in ministry:
+6 hours in min istry:

 MIN 210 Introduction to Christian Ministries

-MIN 317 Leadership in the Church
+MIN 317 Leadership in the Church3

-6 hours in theology
+6 hours in the ology

 THEL 313 Systematic Theology

 THEL 320 Spiritual Formation

-3 hours in psychology or education chosen from:
+3 hours in psy chology or education chosen from:

 PSY 214 Child Psychology3

 PSY 218 Social Psychology

 PSY 306 Psychology of Religion

-EDUC 219 Education Psychology
+EDUC 219 Education Psychology3

 3 hours in family studies chosen from:

 PSY 230 Lifespan Development of the Family

-PSY 326 Introduction to Family Systems
+PSY 326 Introduction to Family Systems3

-SOC 237 Introduction to Marriage & Family Studies
+SOC 237 Introduction to Marriage & Family Studies3

 3 hours in urban ministry chosen from:

 URMN 212 Urban Ministry3

 URMN 250 Evangelism & Social Action in the Urban Context